JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * 'Portland Park': 880sqm
  *  Albany Road frontage: 400sqm

+Only the 400sqm on Albany Road will be publicly adopted open space.

 Their combined floorspace represents approximately 10% of the existing open amenity space on the order land.

+@.
+As mentioned in the previous section, the AAAP said required a 'Green Finger' open space to be provided on the FDS named "King William IV green finger", which was supposed to provide 0.24ha of new public open space (2,400sqm).

+@.
+The current FDS planning consent clearly falls well short of the open space plans proposed by the AAAP.

 ## Breach of transport/public realm requirements
 @.
 The AAAP says that the Scheme should provide an improved and modern cycle enviroment (quotes).